Free Pregnancy Due Date Calculator Online

-The pregnancy due date calculator estimates your expected delivery date from your last menstrual period (LMP).
-Returns your estimated due date, current pregnancy week, trimester, and a timeline of key milestones.
-Free, no account needed.
+The pregnancy due date calculator estimates your expected delivery date from your last menstrual period (LMP), conception date, or IVF embryo transfer date.
+Returns your estimated due date, current pregnancy week, trimester, days remaining, and a full milestone timeline.
+Free online pregnancy calculator with no account needed.
 Always confirm with your healthcare provider.

 First Day of Last Menstrual Period